Topic Hub10 ingredients27 guides

 Sodium benzoate

 Sodium benzoate is the preservative behind the E211 food code.
-It appears most often in acidic beverages, sauces, condiments, and shelf-stable products, where it helps keep bacteria, yeasts, and moulds from growing.
+E211 appears most often in acidic beverages, sauces, condiments, and shelf-stable products, where it helps keep bacteria, yeasts, and moulds from growing.

 gluten free: yesvegan: yes